Bureau of Reclamation Support for Water Storage Projects

 • State-led storage projects are surface water or groundwater storage projects to be constructed, operated, and maintained by states or political subdivisions.
 The federal government may fund up to 25% of the costs of these projects.

-Congress also enacted new authorities in the IIJA for Reclamation to provide grants that support the construction of "small" (i.e., less than 30,000 acre-feet), nonfederally owned surface and groundwater storage projects.
-Reclamation may also support small water storage and conveyance projects that increase drought resiliency using grant authorities enacted in 2010 under P.L.
-111-11.
-These drought resiliency projects are funded through Reclamation's Drought Response Program.
-While the two programs target similar project types, their eligible recipients, maximum project costs, and federal cost share requirements differ.
+Congress also enacted new authorities in the IIJA for Reclamation to provide grants that support the construction of "small" (i.e., less than 30,000 acre-feet), nonfederally owned surface and groundwater storage projects, and Reclamation has awarded IIJA funding under this authority.
+Using grant authorities enacted in 2010 under P.L.
+111-11, Reclamation has also supported small water storage and conveyance projects that increase drought resiliency.
+These projects are funded through Reclamation's Drought Response Program.
+While the two programs both have the ability to fund water storage projects, their eligible recipients, maximum project costs, and federal cost-share requirements differ.

-Traditionally, the role of the Bureau of Reclamation (Reclamation, part of the Department of the Interior) in water project development has been limited to geographically specific projects authorized in federal statutes that comprise reclamation law (i.e., federal law that applies to reclamation projects generally).
+Traditionally, the role of the Bureau of Reclamation (Reclamation, part of the Department of the Interior that operates exclusively in the 17 western states) in water project development has been limited to geographically specific projects authorized in federal statutes that comprise reclamation law (i.e., federal law that applies to reclamation projects generally).
 For such projects, Congress generally provided full, up-front funding for the construction costs of these projects through discretionary appropriations to Reclamation.
 Project beneficiaries (e.g., irrigators, municipal water suppliers, and hydropower contractors) generally then repaid their portion of reimbursable project construction or development costs over a term of 40 to 50 years.

-In recent years, Congress has added to the available authorities for Reclamation to construct or support the construction of both large and small surface and groundwater storage projects.
-Section 4007 of the Water Infrastructure Improvements for the Nation Act (WIIN Act; P.L.
-114-322) created a new authority for Reclamation to build new and/or augmented surface and groundwater storage projects.
-The authority was subsequently funded in congressional appropriations.
+In recent years, Congress has added new authorities and funding for Reclamation to support the construction of surface and groundwater storage projects.
+These new authorities have in many cases differed from the traditional approach of authorization and funding for geographically specific reclamation projects.
+In Section 4007 of the Water Infrastructure Improvements for the Nation Act (WIIN Act; P.L.
+114-322), Congress added authority for Reclamation to support new and/or augmented surface and groundwater storage projects that bypasses the typical Reclamation study and authorization process.
+The authority has been regularly funded in annual discretionary appropriations acts since FY2018.
+Congress has also funded Section 4007 projects and other water storage and conveyance projects in supplemental appropriations.
 In the Infrastructure Investment and Jobs Act (IIJA, also referred to as the Bipartisan Infrastructure Law [BIL]; P.L.
-117-58), Congress expanded these authorities and provided Reclamation with additional funding for these projects.
-Congress has also enacted several grant authorities for Reclamation that support the construction of small, nonfederal surface and groundwater storage projects.
-These are funded through the bureau's Small Water Storage Project grant program, and drought resiliency projects are funded within the bureau's Drought Response Program.
+117-58) and the FY2025 budget reconciliation law (P.L.
+119-21, sometimes called the One Big Beautiful Bill Act), Congress expanded Reclamation's authorities and provided it with additional funding for Section 4007 projects and has also allowed this funding to be used to support projects outside of the 4007 process.
+Congress has also enacted several grant authorities for Reclamation that support the construction of small, nonfederal surface and groundwater storage projects that have been funded in regular and supplemental appropriations.
+These smaller projects are typically funded through the Small Water Storage Project grant program and the Drought Response Program.

 Section 4007 of the WIIN Act